-In the next few chapters, we’re going to dive deep into these three technniques for greater leverage.
-If you master the principle of leverage, it will give you TONS of freedom at work, in addition to other areas in your life.
+In the next few chapters, we’ll dive deep into these three techniques for greater leverage.
+If you master the principle of leverage, it will give you TONS of freedom at work in addition to other areas in your life.

-With a focused mindset, and focused effort, you will soon see noticable changes each day you go to work.
+With a focused mindset and focused effort, you will soon see noticeable changes each day you go to work.
 You will see a broader range of options.
 You will command more respect from others.
 You will be given more freedom and explicit leeway from your team and your superiors.

 Set aside 5 minutes to meditate and reflect.

 - Write down some advantages you already have at work.

 - Write down the areas at work that you feel the most enslaved.